menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cascade has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cascade a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Cascade is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.91% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Cascade is somewhat higher than in the average US city of 21.84%: 27.91% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Cascade in 2022 was $21,003, which is low income relative to Idaho and the nation.
 This equates to an annual income of $84,012 for a family of four.
 However, Cascade contains both very wealthy and poor people as well.